GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Introduction

 \section{Introduction}

-Mobile robots have increasingly been utilized in numerous outdoor applications such as delivery\cite{limosani2018delivery}, agriculture\cite{roldan2018agriculture}, surveillance\cite{zaheer2021surveillance}, exploration\cite{gu2018exploration}, rescue missions\cite{choi2019rescue}, etc. These applications need the ability for the robots to navigate challenging outdoor environmental conditions such as inclement weather, low lighting, cluttered vegetation, etc. In this work, we consider such environments as \textit{unstructured outdoor environments}.
+Mobile robots have increasingly been utilized in numerous outdoor applications such as delivery \cite{limosani2018delivery}, agriculture \cite{roldan2018agriculture}, surveillance \cite{zaheer2021surveillance}, exploration \cite{gu2018exploration}, rescue missions \cite{choi2019rescue}, etc. These applications need the ability for the robots to navigate in challenging outdoor environmental conditions such as low lighting, cluttered vegetation, etc. In this work, we consider such environments as \textit{unstructured outdoor environments}.

-The robots' perception could encounter noise, occlusions, or other mode of error or failures when navigating in such unstructured outdoor environments.
-Especially, cameras undergo motion blur, low lighting and occlusions \cite{aladem2019low_light_nav,ji2022proactive_ad} while LiDAR point cloud experience heavy distortions in cluttered vegetation.
-A key issue is to develop methods that can perform reliable perception and planning computations by taking into account such sensor uncertainties.
+The robots' perception could encounter noise, occlusions, or other error modes and failures when navigating in such environments.
+Especially, cameras undergo motion blur, low lighting, and occlusions \cite{aladem2019low_light_nav,ji2022proactive_ad}, while LiDAR point clouds experience heavy distortions/scattering in cluttered vegetation \cite{seeing-through-fog}.
+A key issue is developing methods that can perform reliable perception and planning computations by taking into account such sensor uncertainties.

-In terms of robot perception, deep learning (DL) techniques have been proposed for multi-modal sensor fusion.
-These methods combine distinct feature representations from different sensor modalities such as camera, IMU, and lidar~\cite{sathyamoorthy2022terrapn,mansouri2020_lidar_camera,terp,weerakoon2022htron} or perform only camera-lidar fusion~\cite{cai2020probabilistic_camera_lidar,debeunne2020review_camra_lidar}.
-Some of these methods use Graph Neural Networks (GNN)~\cite{wu2020gnn_review}, which have been used for multi-modal sensor fusion in indoor scenes~\cite{gnn_fusion, ravichandran2022gnn_indoor_nav}.
-A key challenge is to develop reliable methods for outdoor scenes.
-Moreover, the existing DL and GNN methods do not consider the variable reliability of the cameras and lidars in highly unstructured environments.
+In terms of robot perception and multi-modal sensor fusion, many recent deep learning (DL) techniques have demonstrated promising results.
+These methods combine distinct feature representations from different sensor modalities such as cameras, IMU, and LiDAR~\cite{sathyamoorthy2022terrapn,mansouri2020_lidar_camera,terp,weerakoon2022htron} or perform only camera-LiDAR fusion~\cite{cai2020probabilistic_camera_lidar,debeunne2020review_camra_lidar}.
+Many of these works in sensor fusion incorporate Convolutional Neural Networks (CNN) or other linear operators to encode spatial information.
+However, such operators cannot capture the complex correlations between different modalities to fuse them effectively \cite{zhang2019gnn_vs_cnn}.
+Multi-sensor data represented as graphs\invis{nodes} inherently overcome this limitation since graph edges can be defined to model the complex correlations in the data.
+Furthermore, recently developed Graph Neural Networks (GNN) ~\cite{wu2020gnn_review} provide powerful learning and fusion capabilities on graph data as opposed to traditional neural networks such as CNNs.
+A key challenge is developing reliable methods for outdoor scenes since most existing DL and GNN methods ~\cite{gnn_fusion, ravichandran2022gnn_indoor_nav} are formulated for indoor scenarios and do not consider the variable reliability of the cameras and LiDAR outdoors.